RinicomBG/internetapplicationsengineeringguesttalk/WIDGETS.md

 perform setup tasks before a client connects or, as is more common practice to use a pool of resources which lives across multiple requests.
 For example a database connection pool.

+* Reference for learning more about [nginx, FastCGI and Docker](https://medium.com/@bengreen5/building-a-minimal-12-factor-application-with-fastcgi-c-and-docker-part-1-d0df60782)

+## Requester

+One additional issue with the above methods of requesting data from a server is just that, the requester is the browser and in our case the widget would be better architected to be notified of a change rather than continuously polling the server.

+TODO: Talk about how the page can be updated with:

+* Long Polling
+* Web Sockets

+* DEMO: Web Page running a widget that can alter the content when a message is received via MQTT over a websocket connection

 * DEMO: Video of digital twin rendered in a web browser